revoltchat/rfcs/rfcs/rfc-0004-role-and-everyone-mentions.md

  Or on a per server basis simply right click on the server name or channel name and untick either "Role Mentions" or "Everyone Mentions".
 It's as easy as that!

+## Automatic Disable
+Once your server is large enough about 50 people or so everyone mentions will be automatically disabled for all roles and you're going to have to re-enable them if you want to continue using them.

 ## Permitting
 Of course you shouldn't just trust *anyone* with that power that's why you can enable or disable the ability for users to mention Roles or Everyone with the permissions "Can Mention Everyone" or "Can Mention Role".